Brian House

 Brian House (born Denver, Colorado) is a new media and sound artist.
-House's early projects were formative examples of locative media art and digital media in social practice.
+His early projects were formative examples of locative media art and digital media in social practice.
 His subsequent projects have focused on sound and data sonification in relation to nature and technology.
 His work has appeared in numerous exhibitions around the world, including at the Museum of Modern Art, the Museum of Contemporary Art, Los Angeles, Ars Electronica and ZKM Center for Art and Media.

 Biography

 House graduated with a degree in computer science from Columbia University, where he studied at the Computer Music Center.
 He subsequently received a master's degree from Chalmers tekniska högskola in Gothenburg, Sweden, and was active in the local experimental music scene.
 House formed the Knifeandfork media art collective in 2004 with classmate Sue Huang and became a member of the psychogeography collective Glowlab on returning to New York City.

 Knifeandfork received a 2007 Rhizome commission and were artists-in-residence at the Museum of Contemporary Art in Los Angeles in 2009.
 House was a resident of Eyebeam Art and Technology Center in 2012 and was concurrently a member of the Research and Development Lab at The New York Times.
 His work at the Times with personal data was featured in Time magazine.

 House earned a PhD at Brown University in 2018, where he studied with Wendy Hui Kyong Chun.
 He is currently a professor of art at Lewis and Clark College in Portland, Oregon, and is represented by Gallery Nosco in London.